Read-only nodes

 Querying a read-only node

-Any read request to a read-only node must specify read-consistency level none.
-If any other consistency level is specified (or no level is explicitly specified) the read-only node will redirect the request to the leader.
+A read request to a read-only node must use a read-consistency level of none or auto.
+If any other level is specified — or if no level is set explicitly — the node will transparently forward the request to the Leader, negating the benefits of using a read-only node.

-To ensure a read-only node hasn’t become completely disconnected from the cluster, you will probably want to set the freshness query parameter.
+To ensure a read-only node hasn’t become completely disconnected from the cluster, set the freshness query parameter to limit data staleness.
+If you do not do this, you risk receiving significantly out-of-date i.e. stale data.

 Enabling read-only mode